realestatestandards/realestatestandards.org/README.md

 * [Lead Meta Data](http://www.leadmetadata.org/)

 ## Needed Projects
+Below is a list of projects we would like to see take off.

 ### HTTPS Everywhere
 Many MLS providers, IDX Providers, and Real Estate Websites are not HTTPS by default.
 We need a project going to track sites that do and do not use HTTPS.
 As of January 2016 HTTPS is even more important.

+### Public MLS Directory
+A public open source list of all MLS Boards, ideally with support for an API.